Wang Chuqin: 2023

 In April 2023, Wang defeated Ma Long 4-0 in the finals of the WTT Champions Macao, winning the event for the second time as he also won this event in 2022.
 In May 2023, Wang was the silver medallist of the World Table Tennis Championships after being defeated by Fan Zhendong 4-2 in the finals.
 He was also the gold medallist for both the mixed doubles (with Sun Yingsha) and men's doubles (with Fan Zhendong) events.

 On 4 July 2023, Wang topped the ITTF world ranking in men's singles for the first time in his career.

 Later in September 2023, at the 2022 Hangzhou Asian Games, Wang became the first male player in Chinese table tennis history to win four gold medals in a single Asian Games.

 2024

 Wang Chuqin won the World Team Table Tennis Championships in Busan with Chinese national table tennis team composed of him, Fan Zhendong, Ma Long, Liang Jingkun and Lin Gaoyuan.

 He was named to the Chinese national table tennis team for the 2024 Paris Olympics, playing in the men's singles, men's team, and mixed doubles events.
 He won the mixed doubles title and the men's team title at the Paris Olympics in August.
+However, he was eliminated in the men's singles round of 32 after a photographer broke his racket.

-In November, he won the WTT Finals in singles in Fukuoka.
+In November, he won his third consecutive season-ending WTT Finals singles after defeating Tomokazu Harimoto by 4-0 in Fukuoka.